GBLille/MassiveFold/README.md

 * [Authors](#authors)
 <!-- TOC -->

 MassiveFold aims at massively expanding the sampling of structure predictions by improving the computing of [AlphaFold](https://github.com/google-deepmind/alphafold) based predictions.

-It optimizes the parallelization of the structure inference by splitting the computing on CPU for alignments, running automatically batches of structure predictions on GPU, finally gathering all the results in one final folder, with a global ranking and various plots.
+It optimizes the parallelization of the structure inference by splitting the computing on CPU for alignments, running automatically batches of structure predictions on GPU, finally gathering all the results in one global output directory, with a global ranking and various plots.

 MassiveFold uses [AFmassive](https://github.com/GBLille/AFmassive), a modified AlphaFold version that integrates diversity parameters for massive sampling, as an updated version of Björn Wallner's [AFsample](https://github.com/bjornwallner/alphafoldv2.2.0/).

-# MassiveFold: parallellize protein structure prediction
+## MassiveFold: parallellize protein structure prediction
+MassiveFold's designed is optimized for GPU cluster usage.
+It allows fast computing for massive sampling by automatically splittig a large run of numerous predictions into several jobs.
+Each of this individual jobs are computed on a single GPU node and their results are then gathered as a single output with every prediction ranked on a global scale instead on the scale of each splitted job.
-MassiveFold is designed for an optimized use on a GPU cluster because it can automatically split a prediction run into many jobs.
-This automatic splitting is also convenient for runs on a simple GPU server to manage priorities in jobs.
+This automatic splitting is also convenient to massive sampling on a simple GPU server to manage priorities in jobs.

-All the developments were made to be used with a **SLURM** (Simple Linux Utility for Resource Management) workload manager.
+MassiveFold is only available with **SLURM** (Simple Linux Utility for Resource Management) as it relies heavily on its features (jobarray, job dependency, etc...).

 ![header](imgs/massivefold_diagram.svg)